If there’s one place you’ve heard about in Patagonia, bets are it’s Torres del Paine National Park.

 The Best Torres del Paine day hikes

-The following trails include viewpoints which require little to no hiking, as well as short and medium-length day hikes.
+The following trails include viewpoints that require little to no hiking, as well as short and medium-length day hikes.
 Three of the latter (marked as *W TREK*) form the different segments of the W but can be hiked separately as day hikes.

 I’ve also included sample day hike itineraries that show how you can plan a couple of days in the national park, as well as how you can stitch together parts of the W into three days of hiking.

-The trails are listed from south to north, as if you were entering the national park via the Portería Serrano entrance.
+The trails are listed from south to north as if you were entering the national park via the Portería Serrano entrance.
 To get to this entrance, drive north out of Puerto Natales and take the Y-290 to Portería Serrano.
-This is the prettiest drive into the national park, so I highly recommend taking this road if you’ve got your own transport.

 Torres del Paine hiking trail map

 On the day hikes below, I’ve indicated their location via OpenStreetMap.org, a fantastic resource that can be downloaded to your mobile (and used offline if you download the correct maps in advance!) as Maps.Me.
+I’ve also found All Trails handy, but you’ll need to pay for offline maps.

 I highly recommend downloading this before you arrive at the park.
 The park rangers will also provide a map when you pay your entrance fee.

-I’m not 100% sure if it’s this map (they used to have a different one and I believe this is the updated version), but it has all of the hikes marked clearly on it, so is a great tool for when you are planning.
+I’m not 100% sure if it’s this map (they used to have a different one and I believe this is the updated version), but it has all of the hikes marked clearly on it, so it is a great tool for when you are planning.

 South section of Torres del Paine National Park (Portería Serrano entrance)